aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 {{< gist "aspose-slides" "a690df625dc0b1fff869ab198affe7a4" "Examples-SlidesCPP-InterlopShapeID-InterlopShapeID.cpp" >}}

+## **Set AlternativeText Property**
+Aspose.Slides for C++ allows developers to set AlternateText of any shape.
+To set the AlternateText of a shape, please follow the steps below:

+1. Create an instance of [Presentation](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation) class.
+1. Access the first slide.
+1. Add any shape to the slide.
+1. Do some work with the newly added shape.
+1. Traverse through shapes to find a shape.
+1. Set the AlternativeText.
+1. Save file to disk.

+{{< gist "aspose-slides" "a690df625dc0b1fff869ab198affe7a4" "Examples-SlidesCPP-SetAlternativeText-SetAlternativeText.cpp" >}}

 ## **Access Layout Formats for Shape**
 Aspose.Slides for C++ allows developers to access layout formats for a shape.
 This article demonstrates how you can access **FillFormat** and **LineFormat** properties for a shape.